-Audit Committee

-• Remuneration Committee
+- Audit Committee - Remuneration Committee

-• Sanimax Industries Inc. - Chair of the Board of Directors
+- Sanimax Industries Inc. Chair of the Board of Directors - Heritage Georgeville Inc. Chair of the Board of Directors

 Mr. Coallier served as Chief Executive Officer of Agropur Dairy Cooperative from 2012 to 2019 and was Vice-President and Chief Financial Officer of Dollarama L.P. from 2005 to 2010.
 He held various senior positions at Molson Inc./Molson Coors Brewing Company between 2000 and 2005, including Global Chief Business Development Officer, Executive Vice-President, Corporate Strategy and International Operations and Chief Financial Officer.
-Earlier roles included Chief Financial Officer of C-Mac Industries and Vice-President, Venture Capital of the Caisse de dépôt et placement du Québec.
+Earlier roles included Chief Financial Officer of C-Mac Industries and Vice-President, Venture Capital of Caisse de dépôt et placement du Québec.

-Mr. Coallier brings knowledge and experience from numerous public and private Boards, including Industrial Alliance Financial Services, Industries Sanimax and Ivanhoé Cambridge, where he served on the Audit, Human Resources and Governance committees.
+Mr. Coallier brings knowledge and experience from numerous public and private Boards, including Industrial Alliance Financial Services, Sanimax Industries and Ivanhoé Cambridge, where he served on the Audit, Human Resources and Governance committees.
 His depth of executive and financial experience across industries as well as his exceptional appreciation of governance matters bring valued experience to the Stella-Jones Board and to both the Audit and Remuneration Committees on which he serves.